Does Depression Make You Sleepy?

 There are various studies that support a close relationship between insomnia and psychiatric disorders, especially affective ones Along these lines, an investigation concluded that the risk of developing a new episode of depression was higher in those patients with insomnia at the beginning of the study than in those who did not have this condition, or that if they did, it resolved in a short time.

-You may be interested: What is Divided Attention?
+You may be interested: Biophilia: What it is and How it Influences the Human Mind

 Given that sleep disturbance is part of the diagnostic criteria for depression, it could be accepted that insomnia only indicates the existence of subclinical depression.
 However, studies carried out in adults and young people confirm the high weight that insomnia has as a causal factor of depression, compared to other specific symptoms of it.